How do you raise a Desert Iguana?

 I’ve researched and researched and I’ve found nothing on how to care for a Desert Iguana as a pet.
 Can someone who has/had a Desert Iguana give me all the info I need to know?
 Or can someone direct to me a good web site with accurate pet care info on caring for a Desert Iguana.
 I have a Leopard Gecko, and I know that it only eats at night because it is nocturnal.
 Even the little info like that would be much appreciated!

-3 Responses to “How do you raise a Desert Iguana?”
+3 thoughts on “How do you raise a Desert Iguana?

 try kingsnake.com and their forums.
 I’m addicted to that site.